 So it pays to know what words and phrases your ideal clients use when they are searching for the products or services you provide.

-Although it’s not the only kind of optimization I’m going to talk about today, optimizing for search (aka “SEO”) is the Big Kahuna of the optimization process.
+Although it’s not the only kind of optimization I’m going to talk about today, search engine optimization (aka “SEO”) is the Big Kahuna of the optimization process.
 Because if our post doesn’t get found in search, the rest is kind of irrelevant.

 And that leads directly to my next point, which is. . .

-aka the first and most critical step you cannot afford to skip
+(the most critical step you cannot afford to skip)

 So now we know.
 If we want to be found when our ideal clients are searching for us, we need to have the keywords and phrases they actually use on our pages.